amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 # Getting started with Dapr

-Now that you've learned the basic concepts of Dapr, it's time to get some hands-on experience.
-This chapter will guide you through preparing your local development environment and building two .NET applications with Dapr.
+In the first two chapters, you learned the basic concepts of Dapr.
+It's time now to get some hands-on experience.
+This chapter will guide you through preparing your local development environment for Dapr and building two .NET applications with it.

 ## Installing Dapr into your local environment

 In this section we'll explain how to install Dapr into your local development environment.
-With Dapr installed locally, you can run your application with Dapr in self-hosted mode.
+With Dapr installed locally, you can build and run Dapr applications in [self-hosted mode](https://docs.dapr.io/operations/hosting/self-hosted/self-hosted-overview/).

 Follow these steps to install Dapr locally:

 1. [Install the Dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/).
 The Dapr CLI allows you to setup Dapr on your local environment or on a Kubernetes cluster.
 It also provides debugging support, and launches and manages Dapr instances.

 2. Install [Docker Desktop](https://docs.docker.com/get-docker/).
-If you're running on Windows, make sure that **Docker Desktop for Windows** is configured to use Linux containers.
+If you're running on Windows, make sure that **Docker Desktop for Windows** is [configured to use Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

   > By default, Dapr uses Docker containers to give you the best out-of-the-box experience.
 If you want to install Dapr locally without requiring Docker, you can skip these steps and [execute a *slim* initialization](https://docs.dapr.io/operations/hosting/self-hosted/self-hosted-no-docker/) instead.
-Note that the walkthroughs in this chapter require that you use Docker containers.
+Note that the examples in this chapter require that you use Docker containers.

 3. [Initialize Dapr using the CLI](https://docs.dapr.io/getting-started/install-dapr/).

+ > This step installs the latest Dapr Docker containers and setups a developer environment to help you get started with Dapr.

 Now that Dapr is installed in your local environment, let's build your first Dapr application!